briancherin/Google-Play-Books-Highlights-Quiz/README.md

 The quiz presents the user with a book quote that they highlighted, and challenges them to identify which book title it originates from.

-Features
+**Features:**
-* Easy import of highlights and highlight notes from Google Play Books
+* Easy import of highlights and notes from Google Play Books.
+Import is only required the first time the app is loaded.
-* Displays any notes the user took for that highlight, the matching highlight color, and the date the highlight was made
+* Displays any notes the user took for that highlight, the matching highlight color, and the date the highlight was made.
-* Each quote includes a link to the exact location of the quote in the e-book in Google Play Books
+* Each quote includes a link to the exact location of the quote in the e-book in Google Play Books.
-* Ability to "favorite" a quote to keep track of quotes you want to save and look back at later
+* Ability to "favorite" a quote to keep track of quotes you want to save and look back at later.
-* "Browse" mode that presents all highlights and notes in a clean UI, grouped by book title
+* "Browse" mode that presents all highlights and notes in a clean UI, grouped by book title.

 ## Demo
 **Quiz:**